ntnu-ai-lab/EvoLP.jl/docs/src/tuto/8_queen.md

 ### Constructing our own algorithm

 And now we are ready to use all our building blocks to construct our own algorithm.
-In this case, we will use a _steady-state_ GA: instead of replacing the whole population, we will generate a fixed amount of candidate solutions and keep the best $n$ individuals in the population each iteration.
+In this case, we will use a _steady-state_ GA: instead of replacing the whole population, we will generate a fixed amount of candidate solutions and keep the best `n` individuals in the population each iteration.

 Let's do a summary then:

-- The representation is a **vector** of **permutations of integers** with values in the closed range $[1,8]$.
+- The representation is a **vector** of **permutations of integers** with values in the closed range ``[1,8]``.
 - To **select** the **parents**, we use the [`TournamentSelectionSteady`](@ref) operator with a tournament size of 5.
 - To **recombine** the parents, we use the [`OrderOneCrossover`](@ref) operator.
 - To **mutate** a candidate solution, we use the [`SwapMutation`](@ref) operator.